daniel5151/blog/content/post/automating-ac-nyc.md

 **Total:** ~$14

-[^1]: Translated from the original Russian, of course
 [^2]: The only real diff between these two modes is how fast the dispersion fan runs.
 Empirically, hi-cool _does_ make the room cool a _bit_ faster... at the expense of the fan being extra-loud.
 I usually stick to lo-cool.

 [^3]: This works thanks to a nice property my unit has: when the target temp has been hit, and no more cooling is needed - the unit goes totally silent and inert (until the temp goes back up, and the unit needs to kick back in)